-- Do you need replacement services following your car crash?
+- Do you need in-home help or other services following your car crash?

-Yet, even though a lawyer cannot tell you precisely how much money you can receive after a car crash, when you work with our experienced Wisconsin motor vehicle accident attorneys, we can investigate your accident, figure out which of these factors influence your case, and prepare a strong case to maximize your recovery.
+Even though a lawyer cannot tell you precisely how much money you can receive after a car crash, when you work with our experienced Wisconsin auto accident attorneys, we can investigate your accident, figure out which of these factors influence your case, and prepare a strong case to maximize your recovery.

-If the Insurance Company Wants to Take a Statement Following the Car Crash, Should You Let Them?
+If the Insurance Company Contacts Me Following the Car Crash, Should I Give a Statement?

 The insurance company is not your friend, nor are they there to help you.
 They are a business, and like other businesses, they want to make money.
 How do they do this?
-By offering you less in a settlement or denying your claim altogether, the more profit they make.
-For these reasons, when dealing with an insurance company, it is always best to err on the side of caution since these insurance adjusters will often try to find or do anything they can to get you to admit fault for the crash.
+By offering you a lowball settlement or denying your claim altogether.
+For these reasons, when dealing with an insurance company, it is always best to err on the side of caution since insurance adjusters will often try anything they can to shift the fault for the crash to you.

 For these reasons, before you make any statement to the insurance company, you should reach out to a skilled Wisconsin car accident lawyer.
-These attorneys can not only help prepare you for what you can expect from these adjusters, but they can also take over these discussions with the insurer on your behalf, ensuring you do not say anything that can impact the value of your claim.
+These attorneys can not only help prepare you for what you can expect, but they can also take over these discussions with the insurer on your behalf, ensuring you do not say anything that can impact the value of your claim.

-Fortunately, when you work with a skilled Wisconsin car crash attorney at Nicolet Law Accident & Injury Lawyers, you will not have to worry about tackling this legal battle on your own.
+Fortunately, when you work with a skilled Wisconsin car crash attorney at Nicolet Law, you will not have to worry about tackling this legal battle on your own.
 We are ready to fight on your behalf and go after the damages you deserve.

 Once you retain our Wisconsin car crash attorneys, we can: